orhun/git-cliff/website/docs/index.md

 See the [command-line usage examples](usage/examples).

 :::note
-The `git cliff` command can also be used interchangably in most environments.
+The `git cliff` command can also be used interchangeably in most environments.
 :::

 ## Contribute